khushalbhardwaj-0111/helloWorldElectron/README.md

     win.loadFile("public/index.html");
 }

-// create a new BrowserWindow when electron app is initialzed. app.whenReady().then(createWindow);
+// create a new BrowserWindow when electron app is initialized. app.whenReady().then(createWindow);

 // quits the app if there are no longer any windows.